civo/status/content/issues/2025-07-30-GPU-nodes-offline_LON2.md

 section: issue

 ---
+2025-07-30 12:19:00 UTC

+We have begin a controlled power on of customer workload and will provide another update in 15 minutes.

+---
 2025-07-30 12:00:00 UTC

 The data center temperatures are back under control and we are working with the data center team to gradually power servers on.